boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Considering I am storing 20x the documents, am working in a far slower language compared to C++ id be happy if I can get down to 10 ms for each query, which seems doable I guess?

 However the annoying thing is that there is only so much you can do with "simuluations".
-Because I am just randomly picking
+Because I am just randomly picking ints it produces almost no matches.
+So I refined my simulation to try and get close to a real index.